watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 --- abstract

-This document describes the architecture of SRv6 Service Function Chaining (SFC) with SRv6-aware functions.
+This document describes the architecture of SRv6 Service Function Chaining (SFC) with SR-aware functions.
 This architecture provides the following benefits:

 * Simplicity: no SFC Proxies which reduces components such as nodes and address resources.
-* Comprehensive Management: centralized controller manages link-state and service segments and handles SFC Provisioning.
+* Comprehensive Management: centralized controller handles SFC Provisioning and manages link-state and network metrics.

-XXX: Programmable: ?
-XXX: ↑ RFC8986でreferしているdraft network programming がexpiredしているが，メーリスを遡って議論されていないようであれば我々が取り持つくらいのノリでも良いのかもしれない
-XXX: network metrics

 --- middle